Aisthetic/wakfutcp/README.md

 # wakfutcp
-This is a TCP client which allows you to connect to Wakfu servers via TCP and perform interactions like a regular client.
+This is a TCP client written in Scala, using the
+Akka framework.
+It's goal is to perform interactions with the wakfu game servers like a regular game client.
-It's written in Scala using the Akka framework.
-It's a very early version with very little to none error handling, but basic authentication and stuff like reading market board works.

 The idea is basically that you create a client actor which makes use of the connection Actors to interact with the game.